This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 My favorite part was that I placed one piece of fabric on the mat wrong, so that the piece was cut incorrectly.
 Instead of placing the pattern piece somewhere else and pinning it again, I just had the Cricut Maker* cut that mat and pattern piece again.
 It was amazing and so fast to fix my mistake!

-I used two Simplicity sewing patterns on Cricut Design Space to create this boy’s swimsuit.
+I used two Simplicity sewing patterns on Cricut Design Space to create this boy’s swim trunks.
 I used the Boy’s Boxer Shorts and baby Vintage bloomers.
 This is a fun and easy Cricut Maker sewing project!

 The changes I made to the shorts were to use swim fabric instead of cotton.
 I also omitted the fly opening on the shorts.

 The changes I made to the bloomers were to use stretchy swimsuit lining.
 I omitted the elastic at the legs since it fits like stretchy underwear on my boy.
-I also shortened the height of the bloomers so that they would fit inside the shorts.
+I also shortened the height of the bloomers so that they would fit inside the swim trunks.

 The two places I have found that have boardshort fabric is The Fabric Fairy and Raspberry Creek Fabrics.
 Both have their own styles, but they are both good quality.
 It mostly depends on the pattern and color you are looking for!